EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * corr = 0, the transport does not provide a correlation mechanism.

-   * corr = 1, the transport rovides a correlation mechanism that enables Party V to correlate message_2 and message_1.
+   * corr = 1, the transport rovides a correlation mechanism that enables the Responder to correlate message_2 and message_1.

-   * corr = 2, the transport rovides a correlation mechanism that enables Party U to correlate message_3 and message_2.
+   * corr = 2, the transport rovides a correlation mechanism that enables the Initiator to correlate message_3 and message_2.

    * corr = 3, the transport rovides a correlation mechanism that enables both parties to correlate all three messages.